-BRAINworks is accredited by Massachusetts College of Liberal Arts, and you can earn in-service credits or graduate credits for your participation.
+Yes!
+BRAINworks courses are accredited by Massachusetts College of Liberal Arts, and you can earn either in-service credits or graduate credits for your participation.
 The number of credits for each course each semester varies.

-You can earn PDPs for your participation in BRAINworks.
+You can earn PDPs instead of credits for your participation in BRAINworks if you so choose.
 PDPs are awarded by North Adams Public Schools.

 Arts Integration and Webb's Depth of Knowledge

 BRAINworks provides arts integration strategies that incorporate Webb’s Depth of Knowledge.
 What are these concepts?
 They’re large ideas that encompass assessment, rigor, artistic techniques and the scaffolding of learning.